How Convective Mass Flux Responds to Environmental Humidity: Conclusion: survival and dilution govern how convective mass flux responds to environmental humidity

-We have documented the following three key relationships between lower tropospheric relative humidity ($LTRH$) and convection in the DyAMOND GSRMs:
+We have documented the following three relationships between lower tropospheric relative humidity ($LTRH$) and convection in the DYAMOND GSRMs:

-\begin{itemize} \item R1: Convective mass flux increases with height through the lower free troposphere in humid environments, but declines with height in dry environments. \item R2: Mid-level convective mass flux increases nonlinearly with $LTRH$, exhibiting a quasi-exponential relationship, similar to the well-documented pickup in observed precipitation. \item R3: The mean buoyancy of convection itself declines with $LTRH$ (for values of column humidity greater than peak in its probability distribution). \end{itemize}
+\begin{itemize} \item R1: Convective mass flux increases with height through the lower free troposphere in humid environments, but declines with height in dry environments. \item R2: Mid-level convective mass flux increases nonlinearly with $LTRH$, exhibiting a quasi-exponential relationship similar to the well-documented pickup in observed precipitation. \item R3: The mean buoyancy of convection exhibits a muted response to $LTRH$ and even declines beyond the mode of the $LTRH$ distribution. \end{itemize}

-We make sense of each of these relationships by simulating convective mass flux in a simple parcel model with buoyancy sorting and stochastic entrainment.
-The parcel model was able to replicate these relationships due to two key mechanisms:

-\begin{itemize} \item M1, Survival: The fraction of parcels which ascend rather than detrain increases with greater $LTRH$. \item M2, Dilution: The average entrainment rate (and thus the average mass flux) of survivng parcels increases with greater $LTRH$. \end{itemize}

-The survival mechanism (M1) causes a shift to a deep inflow mass flux profile, which forms when the rate of survival is great enough that entrainment exceeds detrainment through the depth of the lower troposphere.
-Both mechanisms (M1 and M2) cause mass flux to increase nonlinearly with humidity.
-Although we do not explain the \textit{decline} in convective buoyancy, we argue that dilution (M2) is likely responsible for the fact that it does not rise as one might naively expect.
+We describe a simple parcel model, which we use to identify a minimum recipe for these three relationships.
+That recipe has two key ingredients, buoyancy sorting and stochastic entrainment.
+The combination of these two ingredients produces the survival and dilution effects.
+At greater humidity, a greater fraction of parcels survive to ascend rather than detrain, and those survivors are on average more diluted by environmental air.
+These explain the three relationships between humidity and convection in the GSRMs.
+The deep inflow mass flux profile (R1) forms when the rate of survival is great enough that entrainment exceeds detrainment through the depth of the lower free troposphere.
+Both survival and dilution cause mass flux to increase nonlinearly with humidity (R2).
+And a pickup in dilution is partly responsible for the \textit{decline} in convective buoyancy (R3), though there are likely other factors at work.